Having a good understanding of your credit report can save you time and money.

 However, some lenders these days will never see your actual report.

 “They don’t look at reports manually anymore,” Sweet says.
 “Some small creditors might, but most of any size use automated scoring systems of one model or another.”
 In the mortgage industry underwriting usually always reviews your credit report.
-This is true from large banks all the way done to your smallest mortgage companies.
+This is true from large banks all the way down to your smallest mortgage companies.

-4. Canceling credit cards boosts my score:
+4. Canceling credit cards boosts my score

 And, Watts chimes in; those unused cards lying in your jewelry box aren’t wreaking havoc with your score.

 “The myth is that they look ominous to potential lenders,” he says.
 “Reality is that paying your bills on time and not being overextended is more important than having $5,000 worth of available credit on a card you’re not using.
 We continue to evaluate this ‘open to buy’ statistic, and we simply don’t find it falling into one of those highly predictive areas.”

 On the other hand, extremes never look good.
 Opening one charge account occasionally to take advantage of a 10 percent offer is negligible.
 Going wild and signing up for five during the holiday season probably would invite a decreased score, he says.